moveit/moveit_drake/README.md

 - Use [pre-commit to format your code](https://moveit.ros.org/documentation/contributing/code/#pre-commit-formatting-checks)

-Tips for when inside the container

-    # Can be added to the entrypoint
-    git config --global --add safe.directory /root/workspace/src/moveit_drake/

-    cd src/moveit_drake
-    pre-commit run -a

 # Todo section

 This section keeps a list of immediate todos, will be deleted before repo release